mbivert/acme-tools/README.md

     	If there's no buffer to write to, act as a cat(1).

+    	If -c is specified, then the output buffer is cleared.

     EXAMPLES
     	# Display stat(1)'s output for current buffer in +Buffer,
     	# creating it if necessary.
     	(tagline)$ stat $% | To

+## Unhook

+    NAME
+    	Unhook

+    SYNOPSYS
+    	Unhook [-h]

+    DESCRIPTION
+    	Unhook "unregisters" $HOME/acme.hook by killing all the processes in the group of the process referenced in
+    	$HOME/acme.hook.pid.

+    BUGS
+    	This is crude.

+    	For now, this is only useful because regular file dumping mechanism is broken once someone listens to an event file.

+    	So we need to unhook (before rehooking) each time we want to dump.
+See XDump.

 ## Write